 The American Heart Association’s Mission: Lifeline® program is a national initiative to advanced the system of care for patients with acute, high-risk time sensitive life and/or quality of life-threatening disease states.
 The overarching goals of Mission: Lifeline are to bring stakeholders together in a collaborative manner and to reduce mortality and morbidity for these patients while improving overall quality of care and patient outcomes.
 For more information, visit heart.org.

 “Perinton Ambulance’s recognition by the AHA reaffirms that we are meeting or exceeding national benchmarks in providing the highest quality clinical care to those we serve.
-With that said, we can only help those who call 911 when recognizing symptoms of a heart attack – so know the symptoms!”
+With that said, we can only help those who call 911 when recognizing heart attack symptoms – so know the symptoms!”

 Dr. Jeremy Cushman, PVAC Medical Director